KDE/digikam-doc/showfoto_editor/showfoto_setup.rst

 .. note::

-    Showfoto do not support the **Batch Queue Manager** plugins.
-This part do not exists in this view compared to digiKam
+    Showfoto does not support the **Batch Queue Manager** plugins.
+This part does not exist in this view compared to digiKam

 Miscellaneous
 -------------